Registration Policies and Regulations

-During the first week of each term, students may add and drop classes in accordance with the procedures established by the Office of the Registrar.
+During the first week of each fall, winter, and spring term, students may add and drop classes in accordance with the procedures established by the Office of the Registrar.
 During the first, second, third, and fourth weeks of the term, a student may drop a class without receiving a mark of "W" for the class on their academic record.
 From the fifth week to the end of the seventh week of the term, a student may drop a class and receive a mark of "W" for the class on their academic record.
 Students may not drop classes after the last day of the seventh week of the term.
 Students who do not complete a course and do not drop the class in accordance with the required procedures will receive an appropriate grade in the class.

 Students may not sit in a class without formally enrolling in the class.
 Sitting in a class or obtaining an instructor's signature on an add form does not constitute enrollment.

 Students who do not attend the first day of a class are subject to administrative cancellation of their enrollment in that class in order to make space available to other students.
 A student who must miss the first day of a class and wishes to remain in the course should contact the instructor in advance.
 No student who misses the first day of a class should assume that they have been dropped from the course.
 Students are responsible for checking the status of their enrollment in all courses prior to the end of the late registration period.